WitnessAngel/witness-angel-cryptolib/docs/api/sensor.rst

 Sensor
 ==========

-This module provides base classes to create sensors (gps, gyroscope, audio, video...) and aggregate their data.
+This module provides base classes to create sensors (gps, gyroscope, audio, video...) and aggregate/push their data towards cryptainers.

 Aggregation of records into binary archives